tavanan/Data-Analysis-Python-SQL/README.md

 # Data-Analysis-Python-SQL
-using Pandas methods and function obtain the equivalent result of a given SQL query from several dataframes.
+using Pandas methods and function obtain the equivalent result of a given SQL query from dataset.
 Full description of the task and the data sets that is used is available on Assignment_description.pdf